Sean Cooper Eliminates His $255k Mortgage in 3 Years

 I’ve bought, sold, and completely paid off two homes before 40 myself in Toronto.
 These were homes in Davisville and Willowdale, not your cheapest places.
 So, I can attest that you don’t need to go extreme, as Sean also advises.

 You can travel and see the world and still pay off your mortgage without going “extreme hermit” or getting an inheritance 🙂

-I’ve travelled to many places even multiple times including: Mexico (5 times), Europe (5 times), and Dominican Repblic twice, Cuba, and Hong Kong, Indonesia, Malaysia, Singapore, Thailand, Las Vegas, New York, Chicago, Miami, San Francisco, and Los Angeles all before 40 and paying off 2 separate mortgages, 3 years for the first one and 1 year for the second.
+I’ve travelled to many places even multiple times including: Mexico (5 times), Europe (5 times), and Dominican Repblic twice, Cuba, and Hong Kong, Indonesia, Malaysia, Singapore, Thailand, Las Vegas, New York, Chicago, Miami, San Francisco, and Los Angeles all before 40 and paying off 2 separate mortgages.

 You can even have kids, although, I had my first after 40 because my wife and I were having trouble otherwise, we would have had our first before I turned 40 if it went as planned.

 And in case you’re wondering, no, my parents aren’t rich.
 My parents left a war-torn Indonesia when Japan was burning homes down including my mom’s parents.

 They came here with nothing.
-My dad came on a ship fleeing while he cleaned dishes on board the ship.
+My dad came on a ship fleeing war while he cleaned dishes on board the ship.

 He often tells me how he was seasick the whole time but churned away at cleaning dishes and the seasickness to earn his stay on board the ship.
 He was hoping to start a new life and earn a living in the United States.